 To open an item, just tap on it.
+If you're viewing a list of scores, you can tap and hold your finger down on an item to preview it.
+Then, tap the thumbnail image of the page to open it, tap the + button in the lower righthand corner to open it in a new tab, or tap outside of it to close the preview.
 To delete an item, swipe your finger across it from right to left and tap on the "Delete" button that appears.